knisbet/wdkwwdk/content/about.md

 This blog is about the discovery and discussion of topics we didn't know that we didn't know.
 I may also include other random thoughts.

 ## Talking to me
-I tend to avoid most social media, so email is the best way to get ahold of me:
+I'm not big into most social media, so email tends to be the best way to get ahold of me.
 - Email: [kevin@wdkwwdk.com](mailto:kevin@wdkwwdk.com)

 I don't promise to reply.